suminb/etf-overlap/README.md

 5. **Click any cell** in the heatmap to see detailed overlapping holdings
 6. View the **Core Overlap** section to see holdings shared by ALL selected ETFs

-**Note**: Only ETFs that have been scraped will be available.
-If an ETF is not found, run `npm run scrape [TICKER]` to fetch its data, then restart the app.
+**Note**: Only ETFs that have been fetchd will be available.
+If an ETF is not found, run `npm run fetch [TICKER]` to fetch its data, then restart the app.

 ### Build